wittm22/DS_final_project/README.md

 I want to see the likelihood of someone winning the Boston marathon more than once.

-5. Mean difference in finishing time after distance change I want to determine the average finishing time for the years when the Boston Marathon was 24.5 miles long (1897 - 1923) compared to when the Boston Marathon was 26.2 miles long (1924 - present).
+5. Mean difference in finishing time after distance change

+I want to determine the average finishing time for the years when the Boston Marathon was 24.5 miles long (1897 - 1923) compared to when the Boston Marathon was 26.2 miles long (1924 - present).

+6. What 5 years resulted in the fastest fininshing times for men and women?

+I want to analyze which five years had the top finishing times for both the men's marathon and women's marathon.
+I want to see if there is any overlap in the years with some of the fastest times.

 Methodology: